3C277.1 e-MERLIN workshop: Part 2 - Imaging

 ← back to top

-Important: If you have already tried this tutorial, but want to start from scratch again, you can either use clearcal(vis=1252+5634.ms), or, if you think you have really messed it up, delete it and re-extract the tar file).
+Important: If you have already attempted this tutorial but wish to start from scratch, you can either use clearcal(vis=1252+5634.ms) or, if you believe this has been significantly disrupted, delete it and re-extract the tar file.

-Start CASA, list the contents of the measurement set (writing the output to a list file for future reference).
+Start CASA and list the contents of the measurement set, writing the output to a list file for future reference.

 listobs(vis='**',